Arnold Schwarzenegger: Health problems

 Schwarzenegger was born with a bicuspid aortic valve, an aortic valve with only two leaflets, where a normal aortic valve has three.
-He opted in 1997 for a replacement heart valve made from his own pulmonary valve, which itself was replaced with a cadaveric pulmonic valve, in a Ross procedure; medical experts predicted he would require pulmonic heart valve replacement surgery within the next two to eight years because his valve would progressively degrade.
+He opted in 1997 for a replacement heart valve made from his own pulmonary valve, which, in turn, was replaced with a cadaveric pulmonic valve, in a Ross procedure; medical experts predicted he would require pulmonic heart valve replacement surgery within the next two to eight years, because his valve would progressively degrade.
 Schwarzenegger apparently opted against a mechanical valve, the only permanent solution available at the time of his surgery, because it would have sharply limited his physical activity and capacity to exercise.

 On March 29, 2018, Schwarzenegger underwent emergency open-heart surgery for replacement of his replacement pulmonic valve.
 He said about his recovery: "I underwent open-heart surgery this spring, I had to use a walker.
 I had to do breathing exercises five times a day to retrain my lungs.
 I was frustrated and angry, and in my worst moments, I couldn't see the way back to my old self."

 In 2020, 23 years after his first surgery, Schwarzenegger underwent a surgery for a new aortic valve.